jelix/jelix-contrib/README.md

 Proposing a component
 =====================

 You can propose components which meet the reasons described above.
-However, if this is a big component, prefer to open a project on github or somewhere else.
+There are no really criterias to propose a component.
+No specific coding style etc. However, if this is a big component, prefer to open a project on github (it's free! :-) ) or somewhere else.

 To propose a plugin/module, you can do it by attaching a zip file in an issue, or by  cloning the repository and doing a pull request.
-In any case, your code source should contain a README or/and module.xml/plugin.xml, explaining what it does, to which Jelix it is compatible, dependencies, which known issues the component have, how it should be installed etc..
+In any case, your code source should contain a README and a module.xml/plugin.xml file, explaining what it does, to which Jelix it is compatible, dependencies, which known issues the component have, how it should be installed etc..